-Content consumption was heavily monitored with I was growing up.
+When I was growing up my content consumption was heavily monitored.
 Our TV was parked on The Discovery Channel where I’d binge “Beyond 2000.”
 We had seemingly only two exceptions to this.
 There was the 30-minute window where’d I’d watch “Sailor Moon” and Wednesday nights the entire family would watch “World Poker Tournaments” while eating pizza and we referred to this as quality family time.
 When the Animal Planet channel launched we were thrilled that our viewing options dramatically increased.

 Despite my meager viewing options, I’m proud of the results of these restrictions.
 It caused me to really chase knowledge.
 I am constantly wondering about connections (like how to all of these unconnected ancient cultures create pyramids?).